After the ecstasy, the laundry

 flat rubber sink stopperYou'll often encounter sinks without drain stoppers.
 As washing your clothes is difficult under such circumstances, carry your own.
 Even if you're not planning to do laundry, it can be used when bathtub drains don't hold water, and to convert a shower stall into an emergency footbath.

-A stopper can also substitute as a jar opener; conversely, a flat rubber jar opener can be used as a sink stopper.
-Other drain-plugging possibilities (depending on the type of drain) include duct or packing tape (if you dry the flange first), a film-cannister cap, and a squash ball (which can also provide entertainment and exercise when you're not washing clothes).
-In lieu of anything else, try a rolled sock.
+A flat stopper (as pictured) can also substitute as a jar opener; conversely, a flat silicone jar opener can be used as a sink stopper.
+Other drain-plugging possibilities (depending on the type of drain) include duct or packing tape (if you dry the flange first), a small rubber ball (which can also provide entertainment and exercise when you're not washing clothes), and — in lieu of anything else — a rolled sock.

 inflatable hangers

-Magellan's sells a different version (shown at left), which you may prefer.
-I am aware of additional types, but these are the two I prefer; both are extremely light, and pack very small, so you needn't feel guilty.
+Or you may prefer the style shown at left.
+I am aware of additional types, but these are the two I recommend; both are extremely light, and pack very small, so you needn't feel guilty.
 I carry two.